How the next step in the evolution of the Data Engineering role requires a platform approach.

 Data Engineers, however, were stuck writing ETL pipelines.
 Sure, you could pay Fivetran to sync your Salesforce data, and maybe Stripe had a native Snowflake connector, but there was no escaping the long tail of data needs.
 Cost constraints meant that more and more companies were looking to bring some of the offloaded work back in-house.
 It was harder and harder to justify spending your pennies on every row that changed in a database.

 As the dust settled, and interest rates rose, and VCs got bored of data and moved on to AI, we finally moved toward some sense of normalcy in data.
-Instead of hot takes, the data people continued to do the work it took the help make a business operate.
+Instead of hot takes, the data people continued to do the work it took to help make a business operate.
 We came to terms with the fact that Data Work is often just Blue Collar Work.

 Instead of hiring 20 data scientists and asking them to ‘find insights’, we had smaller more focused teams that worked against delivering actual value to different lines of business.
 From building data models that made it easier to self-serve using modern BI tools, to creating recommendation models or predicting churn, the bread-and-butter stuff continued.